1wheel/graph-scroll/README.md

 ```

-When the graph starts to scroll out of view, the container is classed with graph-scroll-fixed.
-With a little bit of css, the graph element snaps to the top of the page while the text scrolls by.
+When the graph starts to scroll out of view, postiion: sticky keeps the graph element stuck to the top of the page while the text scrolls by.

 ```
 #container{